ModyQyW/react-native-starter-kit/README.md

   |-- assets                  asset directory
     |-- fonts                 font assets directory
     |-- images                image assets directory
+    |-- icon.png              app icon
+    |-- splash.png            image for loading and splash screen for standalone apps
     |-- ...                   other assets directory
   |-- boot                    boot directory
     |-- ConfigureStore.js     configure all stores
     |-- Index.js              call store configuration and fonts loading
     |-- Setup.js              load fonts needed
-  |-- container               screen containers directory
-    |-- xxxContainer
+  |-- components              global components
-  |-- screen                  screen directory
-    |-- xxx                   specific screen directory
-      |-- related js          related js files
-      |-- styles.js           used style file
-  |-- store                   stores directory
+  |-- stores                  stores directory
     |-- related store         related store files
-  |-- util                    tool directory
+  |-- utils                    tool directory
+    |-- request.js            axios encapsulation
+  |-- views                   view directory
+    |-- xxx                   view module directory
+      |-- related js          module js files
+      |-- styles.js           module style file
+    |-- styles.js             global styles
   |-- App.js                  navigation configuration file
+|-- .eslintrc.js              eslint configuration file
 |-- App.js                    app entry
 |-- app.json                  expo app configuration file
 |-- package.json              app package file
 |-- README.md                 you know what it is
+|-- yarn.lock                 package version file
+|-- ...
 ```

+I almost finish all my job in stores and views, sometimes also in components.
+This pattern is suitable for small projects.

+If your project is big enought, I advise to use this pattern:

-I get all data and write every function I needed in containers, pass the function and data to screen, and do layout jobs and deal with logic in screen.
-This scheme is expected to apply to scenes with more than ten pages and one user role.
-If pages number is fewer than ten, please merge the container and screen as needed.
-If there are more than one role, it is recommended to create new corresponding folders in the container and screen folder and put corresponding files.
+- get all data and write all functions you needed in containers
+- pass functions and data to corresponding views
+- deal with layout and logic in corresponding views

+If there are more than one role, I advise to create new corresponding role folders in views (containers and views for big project) and put corresponding files.

-Just change this scheme as you like. :D
+Or just change as you like. :D

 ## Coding Specification